-Doctors recognize a severe compartmental syndrome injury as an immediate medical emergency.
+Doctors recognize a severe compartmental syndrome injury as an immediate health care emergency.
 Without prompt surgical intervention (fasciotomy), amputation may be the only option to avoid a loss of life.

 Untreated Compartment Syndrome

 Any compartment syndrome left untreated could lead to severe or permanent injury.
-In severe cases, the condition can cause complete nerve and muscle necrosis at the affected site requiring amputation to the patient's death.
+In extreme cases, the condition can cause complete tissue and muscle necrosis at the affected site requiring amputation to avoid the patient's death.

 Comment outcomes of the condition that is left untreated could involve:

 - Rhabdomyolysis, a severe direct or indirect muscle injury where muscle fibers die, releasing their contents into the blood, leading to severe complications including kidney (renal) failure;